 - Add rolls into boiling water, cook 1 minute on each side.

 - Bake at 375 for 15 minutes

 Serve, Devour, Enjoy!
 And remember… I warned you… these just might change your life!!!
-These pretzel rolls make amazing hamburger buns!
+These homemade pretzel rolls make amazing hamburger buns!
 Are you going to try this pretzel roll recipe?

 Homemade Everything Bagels Recipe